aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/07-submit-job.md

 +++
-title = "g.
-Submit your first HPC job" date = 2019-09-18T10:46:30-04:00 weight = 90
+title = "f.
+Submit your first job" date = 2019-09-18T10:46:30-04:00 weight = 80
 tags = ["tutorial", "create", "ParallelCluster"]
 +++

-{{% notice note %}}
-The steps here can also be executed on any cluster running SLURM.
-There may be some variations depending on your configuration.
-{{% /notice %}}

-In this workshop, you run your first *"hello world"* job to introduce you to the mechanisms of AWS ParallelCluster.
+In this lab, you run your first *"hello world"* job to introduce you to the mechanisms of AWS ParallelCluster.

-#### Preparatory Steps

-{{% notice info %}}
-Make sure that you have your AWS Cloud9 terminal open and that you are logged into the head node.
-{{% /notice %}}

 ##### Create the Hello World Application